alexwlchan/alexwlchan.net/src/_drafts/netlify-to-caddy.md

 ## Why did I pick Linux/Caddy?

 If I was ditching Netlify, I knew I wanted to go back to a web server on a Linux box.
-I ran this site that way for a number of years, I'm comfortable running my own servers, and it's nice not to be tied to a proprietary vendor.
+I ran this site that way for a number of years, I'm comfortable running my own servers, and it's nice not to be as tied to a proprietary vendor.

 The web server I'm using is a Linode ["Nanode 1GB" virtual machine](https://www.linode.com/pricing/), which costs $5 a month, including 1TB of bandwidth.
-Even a tiny server has plenty of power to serve my website, and overall this should be cheaper than Netlify, and the cost will be more predictable too.
+Even a tiny server has plenty of power to serve my website.
+Overall this should be cheaper than Netlify, the cost will be more predictable, and it gives me flexibility to do more fun stuff with this site in future.

-In the past I used Nginx as my web server software, but it was fiddly to configure, especially the HTTPS certificates.
+In the past I used [nginx](https://nginx.org/en/) as my web server software, but it was fiddly to configure, especially the HTTPS certificates.
 I wanted to try something different.

 Several people had recommended [Caddy] to me on Twitter, so I gave it a look.